Fines are managed by the Fines Enforcement and Recovery Unit - call 1800 659 538 |

 Who can issue an expiation notice?

-Police officers, officers and employees of councils and many other statutory authorities may issue you with an expiation notice.
+Police officers, officers and employees of councils and many other statutory authorities may issue an expiation notice.

-They may hand it to you personally (such as where a police officer alleges to have detected an offence while on duty), post it to you (for camera offences such as disobeying a red light or speeding) or attach it to your vehicle (parking offences) [see Expiation of Offences Act 1996 (SA) s 6(1)(j) and 6(3)].
+They may hand it to the person personally (such as where a police officer alleges to have detected an offence while on duty), post it (for camera offences such as disobeying a red light or speeding) or attach it to the relevant vehicle (for parking offences) [Expiation of Offences Act 1996 (SA) s 6(1)(j) and 6(3)].

 What are the requirements of an expiation notice?

-An expiation notice must be in a particular format which is set out in regulations, it must specify to which authority you should pay the expiation fee and that you have 28 days to pay the fee (from and including the date of the expiation notice).
+An expiation notice must be in a particular format [see Expiation of Offences Act 1996 (SA) s 6, Expiation of Offences Regulations 2011 (SA) Sch 1].
+The notice must specify to which authority the expiation fee must be paid and indicate that it must be paid within 28 days from and including the date of the expiation notice.

-An expiation notice must be issued to you within six months of the date of the alleged offence and before the commencement of any prosecution against you for the alleged offence.
-It must be accompanied by another notice in a particular format (set out in the regulations) through which you can elect (choose) to be prosecuted [Expiation of Offences Act 1996 (SA) s 6].
+An expiation notice must be issued within 6 months of the date of the alleged offence and before the commencement of any prosecution for the alleged offence.
+It must be accompanied by another notice in a particular format (set out in the regulations) through which the person can elect (choose) to be prosecuted [Expiation of Offences Act 1996 (SA) s 6].

 What if the expiation notice does not meet these requirements?

 If an expiation notice is defective and this is brought to the authority’s attention, the authority may withdraw the expiation notice [Expiation of Offences Act 1996 (SA) s 16(1)(ac)].
-Depending on the nature of the defect, the authority may be able to correct it and re-issue the expiation notice to you.
+Depending on the nature of the defect, the authority may be able to correct it and re-issue the expiation notice.

 What if I have a cognitive impairment that affects my actions?

-The issuing authority can withdraw an expiation notice if of the opinion that you suffer from a cognitive impairment that excuses your actions in incurring the expiation notice [Expiation of Offences Act 1996 (SA) s 16(1)(ad)].
+The issuing authority can withdraw an expiation notice if of the opinion that the person suffers from a cognitive impairment that excuses their actions in incurring the expiation notice [Expiation of Offences Act 1996 (SA) s 16(1)(ad)].

 I have been issued with an expiation notice.
 What are my options?

-If you have been issued with an expiation notice, you have several options open to you but you must act within the time for payment of the expiation fee otherwise these options will lapse.
-Your options are as follows:
+A person issued with an expiation notice has several options but must act within the time for payment of the expiation fee.
+The options are:

-If you ignore an expiation notice, the issuing authority will take further steps to enforce the expiation notice, and further costs may be added to the fine.
+If a person ignores an expiation notice, the issuing authority will take further steps to enforce the expiation notice, and further costs may be added to the fine.

 For more information, see Enforcement of expiation notices.